Noobos100/TouDou/README.md

 # Toudou: the ultimate to-do list

 Toudou is a simple to-do list application that allows you to add, edit, and delete tasks.
-It is built using react.
+It is built using React and node.js